Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model

-(1) The Chikusei dataset\footnote{\href{https://naotoyokoya.com/Download.html}{https://naotoyokoya.com/Download.html}} contains an HSI of size $2517\times 2335\times 128$.
+(1) The Chikusei dataset\footnote{\href{https://naotoyokoya.com/Download.html}{https://naotoyokoya.com/Download.html}} contains a HS image of size $2517\times 2335\times 128$.
 It was taken by a Headwall Hyperspec-VNIR-C imaging sensor with a spectral range from 363nm to 1018nm.
-We crop the centre part of it and derive an HSI of size $256\times 256 \times 128$ considered as an HRMS image.
-Following Wald’s protocol \cite{Wald1}\cite{Wald2}, we generate the corresponding LRMS and PAN image.
-Specifically, the LRMS image is generated by spatially blurring the HRMS image using a Gaussian-shape filter and then downsampling the processed result.
-We average the visible bands (16-81) of HRMS to generate the PAN image.
-The 32nd, 64th and 96h bands of the LRMS image are used to estimate the coefficient matrix $E$.
+We crop the centre part and derive the HRHS image of size $256\times 256 \times 128$.
+The LRHS and PAN images are generated by Wald’s protocol \cite{Wald1}\cite{Wald2}.
+Specifically, the LRHS image is generated by spatially blurring the HRHS image using a Gaussian filter of size $9\times 9$ and downsampling the processed result with a scale of 4.
+We average the visible bands of the HRHS image to generate the PAN image.

 (2) The Houston dataset\footnote{\href{https://hyperspectral.ee.uh.edu/?page_id=459}{https://hyperspectral.ee.uh.edu/?page\_id=459}} was acquired by the NSF-funded Center for Airborne Laser Mapping (NCALM).
-The spatial size of the HSI is $349\times 1905$ at the spatial resolution of 2.5m.
+The spatial size of the HS image is $349\times 1905$ at a resolution of 2.5m.
 Its spectrum ranges from 380nm to 1050nm.
-The centre part with the size of $256\times256\times 144$ is taken as an HRMS image.
+The centre part with the size of $256\times256\times 144$ is taken as an HRHS image.